EricDeBuitleir/WebApp2Asgn2/README.md

 # Assignment 2 - Web API.

-Name: [Your Name]
+Name: Eric Butler

 ## Features.

 [A bullet-point list of the ADDITIONAL features/endpoints you have implemented in the API **THAT WERE NOT IN THE LABS** ].

- + Feature 1 - .... a statement of its purpose/objective .....
+ + Feature 1 - 2 new API routes, attempted parameterised URL

- + Feature 2 - .......
+ + Feature 2 - Mongo Integration

- + Feature 3 - ......
+ + Feature 3 - Minimal React integration(GET and POST data to API)

-   e.g.

- + Get Similar Movies:  Get a list of similar movies using a movie ID.

 ## Installation Requirements